are Healthcare-Associated Infections?

 referred to MRSA as the 'Super Bug' or 'Killer Bug' and

-sometimes focused on drug-resistant infections as they were
+sometimes focused on drug-resistant infections as if they were

 the only HCAI.